 When a child is conceived out of wedlock, the best option is for the mother and father of the child to marry and work toward establishing an eternal family relationship.
-If a successful marriage is unlikely, they should place the child for adoption, preferably through LDS Family Services.
+If a successful marriage is unlikely, they should place the child for adoption.

 “Strengthening the Family: Multiply and Replenish the Earth,” Ensign or Liahona, April 2005